Menu

 Email: absence@abc.aquilatrust.co.uk

-At Archbishop Courtenay Primary School, we believe that excellent attendance and punctuality are essential for every child.
-Children should come to school every day and on time that school is open unless absolutely unavoidable.
-Promoting excellent attendance is the duty of everyone; parents/ carers, staff and pupils.
-Occasionally children can be reluctant to come to school, we would encourage parents to discuss this with the class teacher or Mrs Gooding.
+At Archbishop Courtenay Primary School, we recognise that outstanding attendance and punctuality are vital for every pupil's success.
+Pupils are expected to attend school every day and arrive on time, unless there are unavoidable circumstances.
+Promoting excellent attendance is a shared responsibility among parents, carers, staff, and pupils.
+If a pupil is hesitant to attend school, we encourage parents to speak with the class teacher or Mrs. Gooding for support.

-The link between attendance and attainment in school is clear.
-The more a pupil is in school the more they increase their opportunity to fulfil their potential.
+The connection between attendance and academic achievement is evident.
+The more frequently a pupil attends school, the greater their chances of reaching their full potential.

-The Dfe have reported that there is a recognition that ‘more children may be absent from school due to symptoms of anxiety than before the pandemic.
-Worry and mild or moderate anxiety, whilst sometimes difficult emotions, can be a normal part of growing up for many children and young people.
-Being in school can often help alleviate the underlying issues.
-A prolonged period of absence is likely to heighten a child’s anxiety about attending in the future, rather than reduce it.’
-If you feel that your child is struggling please contact Mrs Gooding or speak directly to Mrs Heather.
+The Department for Education (DfE) has acknowledged that more children may be absent from school due to anxiety symptoms than prior to the pandemic.
+While feelings of worry and mild to moderate anxiety can be normal developmental experiences for many children and young people, attending school can often help alleviate these underlying issues.
+In fact, a prolonged absence is likely to increase a child's anxiety about returning rather than decrease it.

 Persistent Absence